Last updated on 16 August 2022

-New internal traffic management measures to keep traffic flowing through Dublin Port in advance of the introduction of new border controls were introduced in December 2020.
-The improvements and changes are detailed in a new booklet: Six Key Messages for Hauliers
+Internal traffic management measures to keep traffic flowing through Dublin Port in advance of the introduction of new border controls were introduced in December 2020.
+The improvements and changes are detailed here: Six Key Messages for Hauliers

 Terminal 4 North